cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] No other Kubernetes Community Day event in the same region
 * [ ] Minimum of 3 organizers from 3 different organizations
-* [ ] Each organizer lives in or just outside of the CNCForum location
+* [ ] Each organizer lives in or just outside of the KCD location
 * [ ] At least one organizer is a CNCF member employee, CNCF ambassador, or CNCF project maintainer
 * [ ] All organizers agree to follow the event guidelines and CNCF Code of Conduct
 * [ ] Minimum of 3 sponsors committed